 Digital computer photographic images can be from any source: negatives,

 transparencies, digital camera or scanner.
-Maximum image size is 1024
+The mandatory size for all

-the size noted above.
+allowed in the competition.
 These images need to be e-mailed to the

 Digital Competition Chairperson

 at midnight, one week prior to the competition.
 However, digital entries can be